BB&T Speaker Series in Political Economy, Free Markets, and Free Societies

 As we complete our fourth year of high unemployment & below-average production, many people think our future is very clouded.
 On Sept.
 13, Georgetown University professor Dr. Stephen Rose argued that our economic strengths are many and that our future is bright.
 View Dr. Rose's presentation "Five Myths About America’s Future Economic Decline".

 The Long Term Consequences of the Financial Crisis

-The American economy continues to suffer from the bursting of the housing bubble and subsequent collapse in the capital markets in spring of 2007.
-On April 4th, John Allison, retired CEO of Branch, Banking, & Trust (BB&T) discussed the causes of this crisis, including government policies and errors by financial institutions, and potential short and long-term solutions.
+The American economy continues to suffer from the bursting of the housing bubble and subsequent collapse in the capital markets in the spring of 2007.
+On April 4, John Allison, retired CEO of Branch, Banking, & Trust (BB&T) discussed the causes of this crisis, including government policies and errors by financial institutions, and potential short and long-term solutions.
 View Mr. Allison's presentation "The Long Term Consequences of the Financial Crisis".
 Read the press release about the BB&T gift to the Hobby School of Public Affairs.